ejyang06/syllabus/lectures/lec3.md

           b int,
           primary key(a, b)
         );
+        -- this is many to many which is A -- A_B -- B
-        -- this is exactly one, how to relax to at least one?
+        -- how to enforce to at least one?